Official launch for pioneering police course

 Final year students will serve as Special Constables with West Midlands Police.
 Completing a structured programme of induction before commencing patrol duties.

-Please contact Emma Kilvert in the press office on 01902 322003 for more information
+Please contact Emma Kilvert or Vickie Woodward in the press office on 01902 322003/322736 for more details.

 Share this release